mbasaglia/glaxnimate/docs/docs/manual/ui/tools.md

 If you hold Shift, the first point will be interpreted as the center of the rectangle rather than a corner.

+Clicking (without dragging) on an existing object will switch to the edit tool.

 ### Keyboard Interactions

 Pressing Escape will cancel the rectangle currently being dragged.